-- Bring your face closer to him and he will want to reach out and touch and feel it even more than before.
+- When you bring your face closer to him, he might reach out and touch your face and feel it.

 [Also Read: 3 Months Old Baby Milestones]

-Your baby has grown up quite a bit and there might be some schedule finally falling into place.
-Be it, breastfed babies or bottle-fed babies, adhering to strict schedules might still not be a one hundred percent possibility.
-Around this age, your 14-week old baby feeding might have an addition of an evening feed, when most of us tend to snack on something or the other.
+Your baby is growing as he should and his schedule must be finally falling into place.
+But making strict schedules is not recommended if you have a baby.
+Your 14-week-old baby may want to be fed in the evening too when most of us tend to snack on something or the other.
 You will have to balance your own needs and the needs of other family members, along with a baby who suddenly wants to latch onto your breast for a quick snack.
-In such cases, you could keep breastmilk stored separately and engage either your elder child or enlist someone to help you with feeding your baby while you take care of other chores or prepare dinner.
-Furthermore, your baby might want to play around or be engaged especially during this time.
-It is best if your spouse is around so that your baby can be taken for a nice bath and a quick walk around the park, which can soothe him and keep him occupied, while you can finish up other activities.
+In such cases, you could keep breastmilk stored separately and engage either your husband or someone in the family to bottle feed your baby while you take care of the household chores.
+By this age, your baby may even want to play around or be engaged especially during this time.
+You can take your baby for a quick walk around the park as it will soothe him and keep him occupied.

 [Also Read: 3 Months Old Baby Food]